Free shipping on orders $75+

 So, how do you choose which functional mushroom is right for you?
 Read on to learn how to support your wellness needs with these incredible fungi.

-Disclaimer: This blog is for educational purposes only and is not a substitute for medical advice.
-Please consult your health care practitioner before adding any new herbs to your wellness routine.
+Disclaimer: This blog is for educational purposes only.
+It is not designed to substitute the advice of your registered health care provider.
+Please talk to your health care provider before adding any new herbs or mushrooms to your routine.

 A Mushroom for Every Wellness Need